 - Hyacinths regularly have huge, thick blossoms in their first year because they receive a lot of additional fertilizer in the nursery.
 They often have fewer blossoms per stem in their second year under ordinary growing conditions.

 - Keep hyacinths watered during droughts or dry fall seasons.
-A yearly application of fertilizer ought to give sufficient supplements to keep your plant healthy for the upcoming year.
+A yearly application of fertilizer ought to give sufficient supplements to keep your Hyacinth healthy for the upcoming year.

 Caring for Hyacinths in Containers

-- Once you’ve planted your bulbs, keep the pots in a shady spot below 45 F.
+- Once you’ve planted your Hyacinth bulbs, keep the pots in a shady spot below 45 F.

 - If you happen to live in a place that doesn’t get colder than 26 degrees F, you can leave them outside.